VIP Calculator

 © 2026 VIP Calculator | All Rights Reserved

-Quickly calculate percentages for exams, discounts, profit & loss, marks, and financial calculations.
-This free percentage calculator gives instant results with clear step-by-step explanations.
+Quickly calculate percentages for exams, discounts, GST, salary hikes, and marks.
+This free percentage calculator gives instant results with clear step-by-step explanations — no signup required.

 Percentage Increase / Decrease